Professor-Codephreak/contextual/README.md

 If you encounter any issues:

-    Ensure Python and Textual are correctly installed.
-    Check the terminal compatibility, as Textual requires a modern terminal with support for 16.7 million colors
+    Ensure Python and Textual are correctly installed Check the terminal compatibility, as Textual requires a modern terminal with support for 16.7 million colors

 License